karianpour/kamand-back/README.md

 it starts the server and initializes the db and `src/example/teardown.js` is run after for teardown.

+if `src/example/teardown.js` somehow does not run, you'll have to kill the dev server `node` process manually.

 ### To work on a single test file:

 First run the development server: